If you have an analytical mind, financial knowledge and the confidence to make quick and informed decisions, you could

 - The range of salaries for experienced traders is between £45,000 and £150,000+.

-- An associate trader with experience selling credits could earn around £140,000 in a top-tier bank, or £230,000 if working in more lucrative derivatives.
+- An associate trader with experience selling credits could earn around £140,000 in a top-tier bank, or £230,000 if working in derivatives that are more lucrative.

 Additional benefits, such as non-contributory pension schemes and mortgage subsidies, are common.